 The thing is, that’s none of your concern.
 How the wind blows doesn’t change the fact that your job is to set the sails.

-Consider the following: A player called Tom Ford is facing a team with a Charizard, a threat that can only be answered by his Tyranitar.
+Consider the following: A player called Tom Ford is facing a team with a Charizard, a threat that can only be answered by his Rhydon.

-This means that Tom Ford’s win con is to preserve Tyranitar until it can knock out Charizard.
+This means that Tom Ford’s win con is to preserve Rhydon until it can knock out Charizard.
 So he does.
-Through careful maneuvering and exceptional foresight, he keeps Tyranitar healthy enough for the fated showdown.
+Through careful maneuvering and exceptional foresight, he keeps Rhydon healthy enough for the fated showdown.
 But in a sick twist of fate, it misses its Rock Slide to be knocked out with a critical hit Fire Blast.

 Tom Ford did everything right.
 He correctly identified his win con and played with utmost finesse.
 He set his sails perfectly.
 The wind just never came.